OCA/account-financial-reporting/account_financial_report/readme/DESCRIPTION.rst

 This module adds a set of financial reports.
-They are accessible under Accounting / Reporting / OCA Reports.
+They are accessible under Invoicing / Reporting / OCA accounting reports.

 - General ledger
 - Trial Balance